 24. Child's Play

 Director Denis Villeneuve solidified his reputation with Arrival, perhaps the most intimate science fiction movie in recent years.
-Critics awarded it a 94% Rotten Tomatoes score, and domestic fans boosted its box office to over $100 million.
+Critics awarded it a 94% Rotten Tomatoes score, and domestic fans boosted its box office to over $100 million, making it one of the most acclaimed films on Hulu.
 Amy Adams, Jeremy Renner, and Forest Whitaker help ground this mind-bending adventure.
 Should you have any questions about that ending, we've got you covered.

 Read More: The New Golden Age of Cerebral Sci-Fi Movies

-The second feature to be directed by award magnet filmmaker Alexander Payne, Election is based on Tom Perotta's 1998 novel of the same name, and takes a darkly comic look at high school life through the lens of a hotly contested election for student body president.
+The second feature to be directed by award magnet filmmaker Alexander Payne (and the only one on Hulu), Election is based on Tom Perotta's 1998 novel of the same name, and takes a darkly comic look at high school life through the lens of a hotly contested election for student body president.
 Reese Witherspoon stars as Tracy Flick - an ambitious overachiever who sets her sights on the office - while Matthew Broderick plays frustrated teacher Jim McAllister, who makes it his mission to try and crush the often manipulative girl's dreams.

 21. Galaxy Quest

 While it took director Martin Scorsese 25 years to make Silence, his commitment and passion are fully evident in every frame of the movie.
 As the title suggests, this is a quiet and interior film, a study of faith and persecution set in 17th Century Japan.
 Silence is a deeply transporting experience fueled by actors Andrew Garfield, Liam Neeson, and Adam Driver.
-Though largely ignored by the Oscars, Silence garnered an 84% Rotten Tomatoes score.
+Though largely ignored by the Oscars, Silence garnered an 84% Rotten Tomatoes score, and is very much worth checking out on Hulu.